 #3: Steer clear of certain drinks

-As yummy and refreshing as an icy beer or frosty margarita tastes.
-Alcohol can contribute to dehydration.
+Ice cold beer and frosty margaritas can be yummy and refreshing on a hot summer evening.
+However, alcohol can contribute to dehydration.
 If you decide to indulge, limit yourself to one or two.
 Also, drink a large glass of water along with your beverage to counteract the alcohol’s effects.

 #4: Avoid overexertion

 Exercise is a wonderfully healthy pursuit.
 However, keep an eye on the temperature.
-If it is going to be exceptionally hot and humid.
-Choose to exercise either early in the morning or after sunset.
-Exercise when temperatures are lower and the sun isn’t beaming.
+If it is going to be exceptionally hot and humid, choose to exercise either early in the morning or after sunset.
+Exercise is optimal when temperatures are lower and the sun isn’t beaming down on you.

 #5: Wear proper attire

-Dress in light, airy clothing in fabrics that breathe.
+Dress in light, airy clothing, preferably in fabrics that breathe and that are designed for sweat and heat.
 Protect your head with a cap or hat that shades your face.
 Avoid black clothing, which tends to absorb the sun and make you hotter.